Concerns about a Respiratory Therapist

 The panel is responsible for making a decision on the the complaint.
 Once the panel has gathered all of the information it considers necessary, they must do one of the following:

-• -With the members consent, order that the member recive a reprimand which will be communicated to the member, you, and any other person the panel considers appropriate.
+- -With the member's consent, order that the member recive a reprimand which will be communicated to the member, you, and any other person the panel considers relevant.

-The panel will prepare a written report of the decision that includes the reasons for the decision.
-This report will usually be provided to you, the member and anyone else the panel feels is necessary.
-Decisions of the Complaints Committee are final and can only be appealed by judicial review through the courts.
+The panel will write a report explaining their decision and the reasons behind it.
+This report is usually given to you, the respiratory therapist involved, and anyone else the panel thinks should receive it.
+Once the Complaints Committee makes a decision, it is final and can only be challenged in court through a judicial review.

 The NSCRT is committed to a fair, respectful and professional complaints process.